This page was updated on 23 May 2023. To view changes, please see page updates

 - have a working email address or mobile phone number, to complete the verification process.

 If the blue card applicant does not have a customer reference number with the Department of Transport and Main Roads, or if their photo is older than 6 years and 9 months, let them know to visit the Department of Transport and Main Roads, service centre, to obtain a customer reference number and have a photo taken.
+Refer to Getting a customer reference number.

 Step one requires the blue card applicant to register for an online account with Blue Card Services.
 This process will provide the applicant with an online account number – which is the number they will include in the APA initial form.
 This step also links their application to Child Safety and enables them to apply at no cost.